Technopig100/adk-linux/README.md

 Do check out the archiso.readme.

-_  Start building your own adk-linux version with the use of the scripts
+### Start building your own ADK-Linux version with the use of this script!